A recent weekend in Marseille turned my perception of the city inside out. Now I can’t wait to return.

 For more about Marseille:

-Video soundtrack by George Brassens.
+George Brassens.
 Among his visits to Marseille was this signing event at the bookstore “La Boîte à bouquins” at 1, rue de la Bibliothèque